|

 Most PC based hardware uses a technique called Pulse Code Modulation (PCM) to store

-from a microphone, are turned into numbers by a circuit called an Analog to Digital
+Sound waves, such as those from a microphone, are turned into numbers by a circuit called an Analog to Digital

 Converter (ADC) and then saved in computer memory.
 The numbers that create any given